happykhan/BRIG/README.md

 BRIG is a cross-platform (Windows/Mac/Unix) application that can display circular comparisons between a large number of genomes, with a focus on handling genome assembly data.

-MAJOR FEATURES
+Major Features
 ==============
 * Images show similarity between a central reference sequence and other sequences as concentric rings.
 * BRIG will perform all BLAST comparisons and file parsing automatically via a simple GUI.